skypjack/entt/docs/md/reference.md

 alternative solutions with their pros and cons.

-If you know of other similar projects out there, feel free to open an issue or a PR, and I'll be glad to add them to this page.<br/>
+If you know of other similar projects out there, feel free to open an issue or a PR, and I will be glad to add them to this page.<br/>
 I hope the following lists can grow much more in the future.

 # Similar projects

-Below an incomplete list of similar projects that I've come across so far.<br/>
+Below an incomplete list of similar projects that I have come across so far.<br/>
-If some terms or designs aren't clear, I recommend referring to the [_ECS Back and Forth_](https://skypjack.github.io/tags/#ecs) series for all the details.
+If some terms or designs are not clear, I recommend referring to the [_ECS Back and Forth_](https://skypjack.github.io/tags/#ecs) series for all the details.